jlgerber/cpp_happy_fun_time/session_04/session04.md

 ### Self Reference

-In python, each instance method has an explicit reference to itself, commonly spelled out as *self*, which all instance methods are passed explicitly as their first parameter.
+In Python, each instance method has an explicit reference to itself, commonly spelled out as *self*, which all instance methods are passed explicitly as their first parameter.

 C++ has an implicit reference to itself, called *this* which is a pointer to itself ( we cover pointers elsewhere ).
 However, you rarely need to use *this*, as C++ is usually smart enough to recognize references to member functions and data.

-For completeness sake ( hopefully this isn't confusing ), consider a greet method defined in a person class in python and c++, which we assume has an instance variable called *myname*:
+For completeness sake ( hopefully this isn't confusing ), consider a greet method defined in a person class in Python and C++, which we assume has an instance variable called *myname*:

 #### Python
 ```